astronomer/docs/astro/install-aws.md

 ## Next steps

-Now that you have an Astro Cluster up and running, take a look at the docs below for information on how to start working in Astro:
+Now that you have an Astro cluster up and running, take a look at the docs below for information on how to start working in Astro:

 - [Set up an identity provider](configure-idp.md)
 - [Install CLI](cli/get-started.md)